 While this is often true, many may me be like former US representative Gabby Giffords who was brutally shot in 2011 by a crazed killer on an unhinged political shooting spree, or former Reagan White House Press Secretary James Brady who was shot in a failed presidential assassination attempt.
 Their lives were forever changed because of gun violence, so it’s quite reasonable to assume they would advocate limiting our right to bear arms.

 The “militia” thing is also misinterpreted because people fail to realize what our country was in the late 1700’s.
-Between the Declaration of Independence in 1776, and the Constitution which followed in 1787 was ratified, we were in essence an anarchist nation.
+Between when the Declaration of Independence in 1776, and the Constitution which followed in 1787 was ratified, we were in essence an anarchist nation.
 There was neither a military or police.
 We were just a band of people breaking off of Europe’s rule.
 While there were cities established, most people and communities outside of those few highly populated areas were largely left to fend for themselves.

 How would they go about doing that?
 They would form a militia.
 Our forefathers understood that in these outlying areas especially, the people would be under threat of robbers, murderers, or even people who might decide to set up a local government and impose oppressive laws similar to those we declared independence from.